patromi/tracardi-plugin-validator/README.md

 # Configuration

-This node require configuration.
-In order to read timezone you must define path to time zone.
-Use dot notation to do that.
+This node require configuration. \t.
+*validate_type - Choose a validate type.
+We can choose from:
+- email
+- url
+- ipv4
+- date
+- time
+- int
+- float
+- number_phone
+*data - Here is data what we want to validate

 # Input payload
 This node does not process input payload.

 # Output

-This is one output Mail send.
+This is two output True and False.